abuasiyah/Linux-learning-module-README.md/Bandit/07-Level_5-6.md

 Example: find /home -name "*.txt"

 **Execution:**
-Once we have entred bandit5, we will first type the command ls to list the files that is in the home directory.
+Once we have entered bandit5, we will first type the command ls to list the files that is in the home directory.
 ``` bash
 ls
 ```